Innocence of Muslims: Cast and crew repudiate anti-Islam ‘film’

 Apparently, Nakoula should be afraid not only of radical Muslims, but also of angry actors – whose lives may have been endangered by Innocence of Muslims.
 As quoted in the IBTimes, entertainment lawyer James T. Hetz says “the actors could have claims for fraud, right of publicity, false light, inappropriate use of name and likeness, libel and defamation and removal of screen credit.
 Additionally, the employment contracts may provide a further basis for a claim.”

-Innocence of Muslims, the polemical anti-Islam “film” (actually, a cheap amateur video), now has not only a producer, but also a director.
+Sept.
+15 update: Innocence of Muslims, the polemical anti-Islam “film” (actually, a cheap amateur video), now has not only a producer, but also a director.
 The “Israeli entrepreneur Sam Bacile” has been exposed as the Egyptian Coptic Christian Nakoula Basseley Nakoula, who allegedly misled all (or most) of those involved in the production.
 And Gawker has reported that Alan Roberts a.k.a.
-Robert Brownell, the director of a handful of softcore porn movies in the '70s and early '80s, helmed “Desert Warrior,” a cheesy Arabian adventure that was to become – following some sloppy overdubbing – Innocence of Muslims.
+Robert Brownell, the director of a handful of softcore porn movies in the ’70s and early ’80s, helmed “Desert Warrior,” a cheesy Arabian adventure that was to become – following some sloppy overdubbing – Innocence of Muslims.
 (Image: Innocence of Muslims screenshot.
-See also: “Ayaan Hirsi Ali and Submission Part II: Gays and Islam.”)
+Check out: “Ayaan Hirsi Ali and Submission Part II: Gays and Islam.”)

 Besides the now infamous “Desert Warrior” / Innocence of Muslims, which has been blamed for riots in several Muslim countries, Alan Roberts’ movie credits include The Sexpert (1972), Panorama Blue (1974), Young Lady Chatterley (1977), and The Happy Hooker Goes Hollywood (1980), which features Jack Lemmon’s son Chris Lemmon, veteran Phil Silvers (who danced with Rita Hayworth and Gene Kelly in Cover Girl), in addition to TV Batman Adam West at the receiving end in a simulated oral sex scene.